Jeffery05/dispersion-strategy/README.md

 # Dispersion Strategy Backtest

-This repository implements a **vega-neutral reverse dispersion trading strategy** using historical options and correlation data.
+This project implements a **vega-neutral reverse dispersion trading strategy** using historical options and correlation data.

 ---